aziis98/website-2023/src/pages/articles/gtk-select2d-widget.md

         cr.restore()
 ```

-It also guessed right what I meant by rectangles with crosses inside, It's mind blowing how it can map such a description to the correct code.
+It also guessed right with what I meant by rectangles with crosses inside, It's mind blowing how it can map such a description to the correct code.

-At this point I know I would need to do that coordinate conversion in multiple places so I asked it to refactor that code into a separate function
+I already know I will later need to do that coordinate conversion in multiple places so I asked it to refactor that code into a separate function

 > _Write a new function to convert coordinates from component space to image space_